Moldova

 For all awards, we seeks applicants who:

-• Demonstrate professional and academic excellence;
+- Demonstrate professional and academic excellence;

-• Outline a strong rationale and methodology for pursuing their project in Moldova;
+- Outline a strong rationale and methodology for pursuing their project in Moldova;

-• Possess qualities of a cultural ambassador and show genuine interest in promoting mutual understanding as a Fulbright grantee;
+- Possess qualities of a cultural ambassador and show genuine interest in promoting mutual understanding as a Fulbright grantee.

 What is life like for Fulbrighters in the host country?

 Life in Moldova for someone on a Fulbright grant is very comfortable.
 Most students tend to be in Chisinau, the capital, which has an incredibly walkable city center, and attractive, quieter, more spacious suburban sectors which are all connected easily by a network of reliable, comfortable trollyebuses.
-Chisinau is a European capital city with all of the niceties of one–restaurants, cafes, monuments, and most importantly, ample and spacious public parks.
+Chisinau is a European capital city with all of the niceties: restaurants, cafes, monuments, and most importantly, ample and spacious public parks.
 In the fall, there are festivals almost every weekend–starting with Independence Day on August 27 and Language Day August 31–culminating in Wine Days the first weekend of October and City Day on October 14.

 The country currently balances the past (thousands of years of agricultural tradition–especially winemaking) with the future (the IT sector).
-The terrain starting immediately on the edge of the city is beautiful and when seen from above might remind you of Tuscany.
+The terrain starting immediately on the edge of the city is beautiful and when seen from above might remind you of Napa Valley.
 Chisinau maintains its historic authenticity and is a wonderful place to enjoy the European lifestyle while at the same time reflecting the unique legacy of Moldova being part of the U.S.S.R. for 50 years.

 Eligibility